SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagrams.md

 # [Bifurcation Diagrams](@id bifurcation_diagrams)
-Bifurcation diagrams can be produced from Catalyst generated models through the use of the [BifurcationKit.jl](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/) package.
+Bifurcation diagrams can be produced for by Catalyst generated models through the use of the [BifurcationKit.jl](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/) package.
 This tutorial gives a simple example of how to create such a bifurcation diagram.